 To enter Vietnam we use the cheap “visa on arrival” which is valid for three months.
 Thereafter the visa can be easily extended on the spot at a reasonable price.

 The cost of living in Vietnam is significantly lower than in Germany.
-A flat with two rooms and sea view, airconditioned, in a modern apartment house at the beach cost approx. from 750 EUR per month, for a long-term stay of minimum two months.
+A flat with two rooms and sea view, airconditioned, in a modern apartment house at the beach cost approx. from 800 EUR per month, at northern beach from 440 Euro, for a long-term stay of minimum 3 months.

 Good apartments with aircondition in other quarters of the town, e.g. in Vinh Diem Trung, are available at a price of 350 EUR per month, for longer rental periods.